Digital Learning Catalog

-DIA’s Medical Affairs eLearning Program includes eleven modules covering key elements for success in medical affairs.
-Learners will: gain knowledge in elements of medical affairs including an overview of medical affairs; explore the role of the Medical Science Liaison; recognize important considerations for safety reporting; examine the skill of stakeholder engagement; strategize for the successful development and planning of publications; discern the necessary actions for medical responses; learn how to handle a crisis; apply methods for communicating statistics; better understand the utilization of databases for medical inquires; and consider US regulations and what is required to maintain compliance.
+DIA’s Medical Affairs eLearning Program includes eleven modules, covering key elements for success in Medical Affairs.
+Learners will gain knowledge in elements of Medical Affairs including an overview of medical affairs, the role of the Medical Science Liaison, considerations for safety reporting, stakeholder engagement, development and planning of publications, compliance, and necessary actions for medical information professionals.
 The program contains job aids, gamification, relevant examples, and/or scenarios designed to simulate tasks performed in the role of Medical Affairs.
 The online program is self-paced and can be accessed anytime, anywhere.
 Users will have one year to complete the modules and continuing education credits are offered.

 This module is designed to enhance knowledge of the Medical Affairs profession.
 It explains the role of Medical Affairs in an evolving industry, describes the functions served by medical affairs, and details various medical affairs professions.